chetanbg1/cbgwork1/README.md

     }
 }

+		Array 															ArrayList
+	static insize 														dynamic in size int arr[] = new int[10];												ArrayList<Integer> arrList = new ArrayList<>();
+  	fixed length dataStucture												variable length Collection class can store both primitive type and objects 										can not store primitive type, only stores objects
+    	fast as comparfe to arraylist as have fixed size 									add() and get() operations almost same perfomance resize() - increase size by 50% of originl size mandatory to provide size of array while initialization 								can create arrayList with out specifing size uses for loop to iterate												uses iterator .length - variable 													.size() - method can be multi-dimensional 												always single-dimentional
+    	elements stored in adjecent memory 											objects are incapable of being contained in contiguous locations ger=nerics are not compatible 												allows the use of generics

+		ArrayList 														Vector
+	 not synchronized 													synchronized
+	 not thread safe													thread safe
+	 fast as non synchronized												slow due to synchronization increase capacity by 50% of current array size										increase capacity by 100% uses iterator interface												iterator interface or enumeration interface

-diff between arraylist and linked list arrayList - used dynamic array as internal data structure
+diff between arraylist and linked list
+		arrayList -													linked list
-		manipulation is slow but searching is fast can act as only list linked list - uses the doubly linked list manipulation is fast but searching is slow can as as list as well as queue
+	used dynamic array as internal data structure								 	uses the doubly linked list manipulation is slow but searching is fast									manipulation is fast but searching is slow can act as only list												can as as list as well as queue faster in storing and accessing data as internally uses array which has random access				slower than arrayList in storing and accessing requires node by node traversal can not traverse in reverse order										can be traverse in reverse direction

 Diff between hashmap and hashtable hashmap - not synchonize so not thread safe , much fater , one null key and multiple null values